-While the responsibility for educational financing belongs with the student, Simmons College administers the low-interest Stafford loan program and other alternative loan programs that assist U.S. and permanent resident alien students in financing their education.
-At Simmons, financial aid is based on both academic excellence and financial need.
-The Office of the Dean of the School for Health Studies offers assistance in the form of scholarships and assistantships.
-These limited merit awards or assistantships for teaching and research are competitive and are based on merit.
-It is important to understand that no merit award will fully cover tuition.

-Applicants are automatically considered for these merit awards.
-There is no separate, special application for merit awards.
-Financial need is used to determine eligibility for federal financial aid (low-interest loans).
+While the responsibility for educational financing belongs with the student, Simmons College administers low-interest loan programs and other alternative loan programs that assist U.S. and permanent resident alien students in financing their education.
+At Simmons, financial need is used to determine eligibility for federal financial aid (low-interest loans).
 Financial need is determined through an evaluation of a student's ability to contribute toward educational expenses and is administered through the Office of Student Financial Services.

 Potential first year graduate students must submit a FAFSA (Free Application for Federal Student Aid) form and the Simmons College Supplemental Form to the Office of Student Financial Services by the March I deadline for summer or fall entry or October I for spring entry for federal financial aid (low-interest loans).
-Students must be enrolled at least half time to be eligible for federal financial aid.
+Students must be enrolled at least half time (usually 5 credit hours per semester) to be eligible for federal financial aid.
 Check with the specific program you are interested in to determine the minimum number of credits considered to be half time.
 The Simmons FAFSA code is 002208.